Cassi Van Den Dungen

-Cassandra Jade "Cassi" Van Den Dungen (born 19 May 1992) is an Australian fashion model.
+Cassandra Jade "Cassi" Van Den Dungen is an Australian fashion model.
 At 16, Van Den Dungen competed on the fifth cycle of Australia's Next Top Model, going on to be runner-up.

 Early life

 Van Den Dungen grew up in the town of Sunbury, Victoria, Australia.
 In press interviews, she has described Sunbury as a "ghetto", which caused controversy and frustration among Sunbury residents and the City Council Mayor, Jack Ogilvie, causing him to call her a "very immature, silly little girl".

 Australia's Next Top Model

 Van Den Dungen received a spot as one of the thirteen contestants on the fifth season of Australia's Next Top Model in 2009.
 She immediately caused controversy on the show and became the centre of media attention.
 Van Den Dungen began the competition as one of the shows' front runners, though her performance later declined in following weeks.

 She was eventually chosen as one of the finalists in the show's tenth episode, joining fellow contestant Tahnee Atkinson for the cycles' live finale.
 Van Den Dungen received the majority of votes from the jury during the finale, including the votes of Alex Perry, Claudia Navone, Russell James and Priscilla Leighton-Clarke, however, the public voted in favor of Atkinson, who ultimately won the competition.